WAKIOM/alx-low_level_programming/0x00-hello_world/README.md

 3. `2-assembler` -  a script that generates the assembly code of a C code and save it in an output file buut with an extension .s
 4. `3-name`  - a script that compiles a C file and creates an executable named cisfun.
 The C file name will be saved in the variable $CFILE
+5. `4-puts.c` -a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line using the function `puts`